Web of Science

-In much the same way you found an author’s impact in Scopus, you can search Web of Science by an author’s name e.g. Lingard, H. and to ensure you have the right papers, you might also want to add where they work to your search i.e. Royal Melbourne Institute of Technology.
+In much the same way you found an author’s impact in Scopus, you can search Web of Science by an author’s name e.g. Lingard, H. To ensure you get the right papers, you might also want to add to your search where the author works eg. RMIT.

 As you did in Scopus, you can also choose to remove self-citations from the results and any papers that don’t belong to that author.
 Once you have an accurate set of papers you can use Citation Report to view or export the data retrieved.

-- Do an author search on your supervisor or another author that you know published a number of papers
+- Do an author search on your supervisor or another author that you know has published a number of papers.

-- Create Citation Report and note the citations counts, with and without self-citations.
+- Create a Citation Report and note the citations counts, with and without self-citations.

 - Note the h-Index score for that author.